IvanPettinga/Deeplearning-Template/README.md

-# Deeplearning-Template
+# Deeplearning Templates
-A template for deeplearning models using the library tensorflow
+Templates for using deeplearning models with Tensorflow

-content
+page of contents
-1. Sequential model in Keras on WHO data
+1. Sequential model in Keras